dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T923: Punishment offers closure for victims' families.
+### T923: Sens of justice and closure for victims comes from punishment.

 |Support|
 |---|